magicgoose/My-coursework-with-OpenGL/README.md

 lwjgl-nifty-test-project
 ========================
-A project where Nifty-GUI and 3d animation are best friends.
 I'm learning OpenGL (via lwjgl) and this is what I do.
-The hardest steps are done.
-8)
+Uses Nifty-GUI for part of user interaction.

 To compile and run, following libs are required:
 ------------------------------------------------